NS-Projects-Unina/Anomaly_Based_IDS_1/README.md

 # Docker Network Project

-This project sets up a network of Docker containers consisting of two clients and one server.
-The clients generate network traffic and send packets to the server, which displays the received packets and predicts the type of traffic by machine learning.
+This project sets up different networks of Docker containers for tesing an AI-Powered NIDS (Network Intrusion Detection System).
+There are four different subprojects: each of them with different approach.

 ## Project Structure